sabauandrei98/Licenta/README.md

 CURRENT PROGRESS LOG:

+- Unity Game manager: implemented helper functions and handled some commands from the server + different player types and obstacles spawning
 - Game level generation for the unity game
 - Model loading for the unity game and some simple set up for the scene
 - Some minimalist Unity UI to check the connection to the python server + user friendly feedback